okeeffed/cheat-sheets/COMP3520-OS/3-Threads.md

 	- a process has an execution state (Running, Ready, etc.) and a dispatching priority and is scheduled and dispatched by the OS

 These two characteristics are treated independently by modern operating systems:
-	- these two characteristics are treated independently by modern operating systems:
 	- the unit of dispatching is referred to as a `thread` or lightweight process
 	- the unit of resource ownership is referred to as a `process` or `task`